 Development: Bérénice Serra and Jacques-Daniel Pillon Swype is a virtual keyboard developed for touchscreen smartphones and tablets that allows the user to write by sliding his finger from the first to the last letter of a word.
 Using a predictive text system, this keyboard can achieve a writing speed of 50 words per minute.
 The Swipe project proposes a translation app that highlights a link between writing speed and the enrichment of language through graphic writing by recording the signs generated with the Swype keyboard.
 Each word then produces a new sign.

-Group exhibition feating the work Swipe, Strasbourg, July 2019.Space Cheap, pop culture and science fiction is a hybrid exhibition offering multiple perspectives on science fiction (SF).
+Group exhibition feating my work Swipe, Strasbourg, July 2019.Space Cheap, pop culture and science fiction is a hybrid exhibition offering multiple perspectives on science fiction (SF).
 Far from reducing SF to mere "folklore", this exhibition presents artists and designers whose works dialogue with the imaginary of science fiction by tracing a more or less utopian future.
 Artworks and texts by Damien Baïs, Thomas Barbé, Alain Barthélémy, Ophélie Demurger, Alix Desaubliaux, Pierrick Faure, Valentin Godard, Martin Guillaumie, Jérémie Nuel, Bérénice Serra, Maeva Borg, Alexandre Lefebvre, Claire Malot and Nicolas Nova.

-Group exhibition feating the work Les expéditionnistes, Mirage Festival, March 2019.
+Group exhibition feating my work Les expéditionnistes, Mirage Festival, March 2019.
 Images: Marion Bornaz Within the exhibition, the public is invited to rethink the sharing of information, focusing on the relationship between individuals.
 Unlike bots and the algorithmic web, it is the relationship between humans that will be discussed here.
 Following the example of peer2peer, the digital exhibition is thought of as a living and unstable object that changes according to the present actors.

-Group exhibition feating the work Swipe, Ars Electronica: Out of the Box, September 2019.
+Group exhibition feating my work Swipe, Ars Electronica: Out of the Box, September 2019.
 This year, Ars Electronica celebrates its 40th anniversary and, as always, turns its gaze forward in an artistic and scientific survey of digital reality, its prospects and our options for action.
 In keeping with its title, “Out of the Box — the Midlife Crisis of the Digital Revolution,” we embark on an expedition to artistically and scientifically survey our modern world and its techno-economic influences, its prospects and our options for action.

-Group exhibition feating the work Résidence, Biennale Némo, November 2019.
+Group exhibition feating my work Résidence, Biennale Némo, November 2019.
 The Autonomie Zéro exhibition aims to put the human back into the machine as well as to reveal the importance of the decisions or intuitions that are ours and will probably remain ours for a long time to come.
 Algorithms, we are told, are likely to learn by themselves if they are stimulated.
 It is this essential stimulation that we want to examine here, through the works of artists as closely as possible to the technical devices they use to create together.
 The de-dramatization of the absence or loss of autonomy allows us to consider interdependence as the primary value of today's art in this all-digital era.

-Website: berenice-serra.com/residence Residence is an exhibition protocol designed by Bérénice Serra.
+berenice-serra.com/residence Residence is an exhibition protocol designed by Bérénice Serra.
 It is open to all and relies on the functions of the Google Street View application for smartphone.
 Established on the model of the artistic residency, Residence welcomes singular works as an online residency program, available 24/24h.
 The first edition of the catalogue was printed in 500 copies in March 2019.

-Website: berenice-serra.com/residence The Résidence protocol allows anyone to download, modify and re-upload 360 views inside the Google Street View platform.
+berenice-serra.com/residence The Résidence protocol allows anyone to download, modify and re-upload 360 views inside the Google Street View platform.
 It relies on the open publishing tool contained in the Street View application for smartphone, which allows any user to augment the online visual mapping.
 This tool, initially set up to release the responsibility of the American company towards the published contents - by applying the copyright on the images taken by the users — opens a creative breach in its use.
 The photos are not subject to any moderation by Google and will only be removed if "undesirable content" is reported.
 Embracing the opportunities for detour given by the very functioning of the publication tool, this project now includes the participation of Marion Balac, Raphaël Fabre, Arzhel Prioul, Seitoung, Bérénice Serra, Julien Toulze and Mathieu Tremblin.
 The works are visible online by all users of Google Street View.

 Collection: FRAC Normandie Rouen, acquisition 2021 In electronics stores all over the world, smartphones are on display for potential buyers.
 Attached to the furniture, these tilted and aligned objects are no longer "mobile" or even "personal".
 However, all the primary functionalities integrated into smartphones are operational: note-taking, calendar, contacts, camera, clock, etc. Some visitors then activate the camera — by default, the one on the front of the device.
 Once the shot is decided, the image is stored automatically (and without intervention) in the phone's image gallery.
 Since 2014, the PUBLIC project has consisted of collecting the portraits left on these phones.
 The primary challenge of this collection is to rethink the circulation of these user-generated images and their mode of distribution.
 In places open to the public, the distribution of the free newspaper PUBLIC reactivates specific plastic stakes linked to the history of the portrait, at the time of the databases involving the algorithms of facial recognition.

-Website: berenice-serra.com/galerie Galerie was performed on October 22, 2016 at the FNAC store — Champs-Élysées in Paris.
+berenice-serra.com/galerie Galerie was performed on October 22, 2016 at the FNAC store — Champs-Élysées in Paris.
 With the collaboration of Julien Nédelec, Benoît Pype, Eric Watier, Guillaume Viaud, Selma Lepart, Michaël Sellam.

 Press review by Romain Semeteys: lechassis.fr Group exhibition hijacking smartphones in electronics stores.
 With the collaboration of Julien Nédelec, Benoît Pype, Eric Watier, Guillaume Viaud, Selma Lepart and Michaël Sellam.